sunfounder/electronic-kit-for-raspberry-pi/docs/source/lesson_13_servo.rst

         {

             myservo.write(i);   //write the i angle to the servo

             delay(15);          //delay 15ms

         }

     }

-Use 2 for() statement to write 0 - 180 to the servo, so that you can see the servo rotate from 0 to 180 angle,then turn back to 0.
+Use 2 for() statement to write 0 - 180 to the servo, so that you can see the servo rotate from 0 to 180 angle, then turn back to 0.